HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 We were excited to see that 78% of stylesheets contain the `filter` property!
 That number was also so high it seemed a little fishy, so we dug in and sought to explain the high number.
 Because let's be honest, filters are neat, but they don't make it into all of our applications and projects.
 Unless!

-Upon further investigation, we discoverd [FontAwesome](https://fontawesome.com)'s stylesheet comes with some `filter` usage, as well as a [YouTube](https://youtube.com) embed.
+Upon further investigation, we discovered [FontAwesome](https://fontawesome.com)'s stylesheet comes with some `filter` usage, as well as a [YouTube](https://youtube.com) embed.
 Therefore, we believe `filter` snuck in the back door by piggybacking onto a couple very popular stylesheets.
 We also believe that `-ms-filter` presence could have been included as well, contributing to the high percent of use.

 ### Blend modes